 - Manually copying the input files to your Linux machine, manually starting the solver using the appropriate options and manually copying the result files back.
 The remainder of this chapter will focus on this.
-A small solver input for testing is provided in the Linux installation and it is recommended that you do some manual tests before you proceed with one of the next possibilities. - Use custom specific Start Scripts to couple the GUI on Windows with the Solvers on Linux.
-Samples are provided, but you need to adapt them.
+A small solver input for testing is provided in the Linux installation and it is recommended that you do some manual tests before you proceed with the next possibility. - Use custom specific Start Scripts to couple the GUI on Windows with the Solvers on Linux.
+Samples are provided.
 See the relevant Infosheet which can be accessed from the help menu in the GUI.
 Start Scripts could for example be configured to send e-mails once a simulation finishes.
-BTW, Start Scripts work on a pure Windows environment, too and could be use full on a single machine in special cases, too.
+BTW, Start Scripts work on a pure Windows environment, too, and could be useful on a single machine in special cases, too.

-A small solver input called am_testjob for testing the sfmarc FE solver is provided in .../simu-fact/additive/4.1/sfMarc/tools/test.
+A small solver input called am_testjob for testing the FE solver is provided in .../simu-fact/additive/2022.1/sfMarc/tools/test.